-Writing a cover letter is an important part of applying for any job, just like resumes, this is where applicants need to include relevant and accurate information clearly.
+Writing a cover letter is an important part of applying for any job, just like resumes, this is where applicants need to include top relevant and accurate information clearly.
 It should contain a number of specific parts.
 If any of them are missing, it may disqualify job seekers from consideration and affect their chances to be hired by the chosen company or employer.
-What are important parts of a cover letter?
+What are the important parts of a cover letter?
 Follow general and helpful guidelines to address them all when writing cover letters to let them bring desirable results.

 The importance of a cover letter